-You go back to your copywriter – either in tracked changes or better, in a conversation – and you say: “I don’t like it.”
+Your next step is feeding back.
+So you go back to your copywriter – either in tracked changes or better, in a conversation – and you say: “I don’t like it.”

 A decent copywriter will ask you to explain why.
 But the thing is, you don’t know why.
 You just don’t like it.
 It’s not giving you happy feelings.
 It’s not something you’re eager to get out there to your customers.